yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 Click here to access this dashboard: [New York City Citibike Dashboard](https://lookerstudio.google.com/embed/reporting/8d31609f-a11d-4179-ac3a-3a1878053e7a/page/M3rFD).
 Access the SQL code by downloading the attached PDF file.

+This dashboard provides insights about historical trips data from April 12, 2017, to September 20, 2018, and real-time stations data from January 26, 2023, to present.

 ## Citibike Stations & Citibike Trips

 One of the 2 datasets I used to build the dashboard and both found in BigQuery is the Citibike Stations and the other one is Citibike Trips.
 Here is some interesting information found in each dataset: